mze-runner/amn/README.md

 ### [Store](#amn-store)

-AMN store is a simple key, value storage to help to move data through your middleware chain.
+AMN store is a simple key-value storage to help to move data through your middleware chain.

 ```javascript
 const amn = require('amn');